 The researchers found that some amino acids tend to have numerous branchlike structures that cause them to interact with many other amino acids.
 These branched amino acids have a high “network score,” Walker says, and are thus the most important to HIV’s integrity.
 HIV can mutate in a defensive response to a drug that targets a specific part of its structure.
 But the amino acids with high network scores are so important that the virus cannot vary them without great cost to itself: if those amino acids change, the connections are lost.

-“This is impressive and important work,” says Andrew McMichael, an emeritus professor of molecular medicine at the University of Oxford, who co-wrote a commentary accompanying the paper but was not involved in the new research.
+“This is impressive and important work,”comments Andrew McMichael, an emeritus professor of molecular medicine at the University of Oxford, who co-wrote a commentary accompanying the paper but was not involved in the research.
 “It explores why some [immune responses] are effective and why some are less effective.”

-B*57 “is the major determinant of progression or nonprogression [of HIV infection], but it’s not totally flawless,” McMichael says, adding that the new paper “goes some way toward explaining why that may be.”
+B*57 “is the major determinant of progression or nonprogression [of HIV infection], but it’s not totally flawless,” McMichael says, adding that the 2019 paper “goes some way toward explaining why that may be.”

-Walker has studied Willenberg for about 15 years.
+Walker had been following Willenberg’s health for about 15 years at the time of the study.
 But this time, instead of focusing on the aspects of her genetics that protect her from HIV, the team homed in on which parts of HIV her system attacks.
-“Here, we don’t take into account host genetics at all,” Walker says.
+“Here we don’t take into account host genetics at all,” Walker says.
 Yet the study still explains what makes her immune system so remarkable: it selectively attacks the amino acids with the highest network scores.
 “She fit the pattern perfectly,” he says.

 “We believe we can redirect the immune response,” Walker says.
-“We don’t know whether this will work, but there’s a very strong rationale for it to.”
+“We don’t know whether this will work, but there is a very strong rationale for it to do so.”